 - Grains should make up a bit more than half of the rest of your plate -- and at least half of those should be whole grains.

-- Fill out the rest of your plate with healthy protein sources like poultry, fish, lean meats, beans, and egg whites.
+- Fill out the rest of your plate with healthy protein sources like poultry, fish, lean meats, beans, and eggs.

-- Get 2 to 3 cups of dairy a day.
-Keep it lean by switching to fat-free or low-fat milk.
+- Get 2 to 3 servings of dairy a day.
+Keep it lean by switching to fat-free or low-fat milk, yogurt, or cheese.
 There are also dairy alternatives, such as soy milk.